shanshe/Z3660/z3660-zturn_SD_content/DATA Second Partition (exFat)/env/README.md

 Right now you can configure these features:

 Do you want Z3 RAM expansion?
-You should put it to NO if you use some Z3 DMA card.
+You should write NO if you use some Z3 DMA card.

 `autoconfig_ram: YES or NO`

-Choose your boot between real CPU or emulator.
+Choose your boot mode, between real cpu (CPU) or emulator (MUSASHI, UAE or UAEJIT).

 `bootmode: CPU, MUSASHI, UAE or UAEJIT`